Coimbatore To Munnar Is Better Than Kochi To Munnar

 If you are travelling from Fort Cochin to Munnar, there is one direct AC bus that takes about 500 Rupees and drops you to your destination in about 5 hours.
 This bus departs daily at 7:30 in the morning from the bus station in Fort Cochin.

-Other than that, there are many – from AC to Non AC to ordinary – buses from the bus station in Ernakulum.
-There are buses leaving almost every hour, costing as low as 100 Rupees for an ordinary seat.
-A more comfortable ride in a push back sleeper costs around 200 Rupees.
+Other than that, there are many – from AC to non-C to ordinary – buses from the bus station in Ernakulum.
+Buses are leaving almost every hour, costing as low as 100 Rupees for an ordinary seat.
+A more comfortable ride in a pushback sleeper costs around 200 Rupees.

 kochi to munnar bus